 What they do

-Symptom management: They manage and relieve distressing symptoms like pain and nausea associated with serious illnesses.
+Symptom management: They manage and relieve distressing symptoms, such as pain and nausea, associated with serious illnesses.

 Interdisciplinary care: They work as part of a team with other specialists, social workers, chaplains, and nurses to address the multi-dimensional needs of the patient and family.

-Patient and family support: Their role extends to providing support for both the patient and their family throughout the illness, including the dying process and bereavement.
+Patient and family support: Their role extends to supporting both the patient and their family throughout the illness, including the dying process and bereavement.

 Care coordination: They coordinate care in various settings, including hospitals, outpatient clinics, and at home.